-Producers receive a minimum price for their product.
+Smallholder farmers receive a minimum price for their product.
 The minimum price must never fall below the market price.

 The minimum price is set to cover the cost of sustainable production.
 If the market price for that product is higher than the minimum price, then producers should receive the market price.